A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Horndeski Gravity

 One can show that the $\aT$ function governing the speed of gravity (eq.~\ref{eq:alphaT definition}) affects the difference in arrival times of the GRB and GW signals.
 The computation is performed by equating the path of a photon and of a GW emitted with a time delay $\DTe = t_{\rm e, EM} - t_{\rm e, GW}$.
 The arrival time delay $\DTa = t_{\rm a, EM} - t_{\rm a, GW}$ can then be expressed as a function of $\DTe$, redshift $z$, and the constant coefficient $\aTzero$:

 This expression is for the $\Omega_\Lambda$ ansatz selected in section~\ref{subsec:param}; a detailed derivation is provided in Appendix~\ref{app:SoG Derivation}.
 The typical form of $\DTa$ which was used in the analysis of GW170817 \cite{LIGOScientific:2017zic} is different from the above as it represents a universe with a constant speed $c_{\rm T}$.
-The term inside the brackets acts as an effective comoving distance, analogously to the comoving distance appearing in the constant $c_{\rm T}$ case \cite{Romano:2023bge}, but whose effects are suppressed at large redshifts, where the $(1+z) \DTe$ term becomes dominant.
-The consequence of this is that further away events will be more informative (similarly to $\aM(z)$) up to a threshold.
-That threshold depends on the cosmology and emission time delay of each event but is generally $z \sim 2$ for a small time delay (up to $\sim 10$s).
+This expression has two terms: the term inside the brackets, which acts as an effective comoving distance -- analogously to the comoving distance appearing in the constant $c_{\rm T}$ case \cite{Romano:2023bge} -- and the $(1+z) \DTe$.
+For a range of redshifts up to a threshold, the effective comoving distance dominates the above expression.
+Once the threshold is reached, the second term begins dominating.
+Numerically exploring the relation between these two contributions we find that this switch, which depends on the cosmology and emission time delay of each event, is generally $z \sim 2$ for our parameter space.
 This shift in the dominant term does not affect LVK range events as they are distributed up to $z \sim 0.06$.
-It may affect events in the ET range though not in our work, as we impose a selection cut on distance due to the GRB detection horizon (further details in Section~\ref{sec:next gen setup}) which restricts us to redshifts below $z \approx 0.5$.
+It may affect events in the ET range though not in our work, as we impose a selection cut on distance due to the GRB detection horizon (further details in Section~\ref{ssec:next gen setup}) which restricts us to redshifts below $z \approx 0.5$.

 Given that the redshift of a bright siren event can be determined from observations of the kilonova, and we will marginalise over the emission time delay, the remaining observable required for this analysis is the arrival time delay.
 This can only be obtained if the GW event has an associated GRB detection.
 The production mechanism of short GRBs from mergers is not fully understood, however detection depends on the jet opening angle and the inclination of the binary \cite{Lazzati:2017zsj, Lamb:2017ych}.
 In this study we assume GRB detection occurs for binary systems with inclinations less than $20^\circ$ (or greater than $160^\circ$ due to the bipolar nature of the jets) as the average jet opening angle has been found to be $\sim 10^\circ$ \cite{Escorial:2022nvp, Jin:2017hle, Ghirlanda:2016ijf}.